RunOnYourOwn/TurfTrack/docs/status.md

 - Weather data deduplication and scheduled updates implemented
 - Documentation and refactoring
 - Task status API endpoints exposed and ready for frontend integration
+- Full add/edit/delete functionality for products is now implemented in the frontend, using a reusable grouped ProductForm component, robust error handling, and modern UI/UX.

 ## Completed Items